silentshe2p/CS-118/P1/README.md

 You will need to modify the `Makefile` to add your userid for the `.tar.gz` turn-in at the top of the file.

-## Academic Integrity Note

-You are encouraged to host your code in private repositories on [GitHub](https://github.com/), [GitLab](https://gitlab.com), or other places.
-At the same time, you are PROHIBITED to make your code for the class project public during the class or any time after the class.
-If you do so, you will be violating academic honestly policy that you have signed, as well as the student code of conduct and be subject to serious sanctions.

 ## Known Limitations

 When POX controller is restrated, the simpler router needs to be manually stopped and started again.